 There’s another basic rule of SEO: “get with the times”.
 Content on your site must be fresh and up-to-date, or else nobody is going to be interested in it (history lovers don’t count, that’s your business).
 This is especially true for fashion where it’s all about what is currently trending.
 Nothing in fashion lasts forever: trends come and go, and that must be reflected in your business strategy.
 Which includes both marketing and SEO.

 This means that long-tail keywords alone aren’t going to cut it.
 They have to be long-tail keywords that are trending right now – or will be trending soon.
 Google Trends displays a trend’s success in the form of a graph, and certain social platforms like Pinterest are also good for keeping an eye on what’s going on in fashion.
 Use them to predict which keywords will bring you traffic, and which don’t deserve your attention… until seasons change, maybe.

 The fashion industry relies on imagery more heavily than any other.
+So does SEO for clothing brands.
 Present yourself with style, dazzle the eyes all around you, stun and stagger the crowd!
 This is the difference between fashionable clothes and everyday outfits.
 It is said “clothes make the man” – and they can make a website, too.

 Use images that are just as stunning as what you sell!

 Naturally, images take a toll on a website’s loading speed.
 The more content on a page, the longer it takes to load; and the longer it takes to load, the fewer customers you’ll have.
 You can’t avoid having images on a fashion blog or an ecommerce site.
 But you can (and should) do everything in your power to reduce the burden they put on it.

 Stay vigilant about your site’s loading time.
 If your images are causing it trouble, WebCEO’s Page Speed tool will pick up on that.